 For a list of possible comments, refer to TIFF File Comments.
 The files that support Exif metadata can save the exif comments in addition to the TIFF comments.
 See Exif File comments for the full list.

 If the comments do not meet your needs, you can define your own tag for saving additional non-raster data in a TIFF file.
 For example, you may want to define a tag to save annotations.

 The TIFF 6.0 Specification sets aside a range of private tags that developers can define.
 To avoid conflicts with files created by other developers, you can register your tag by contacting Adobe Developer Relations.
 (The E-Mail address posted on The Unofficial TIFF Home Page is email@example.com.)

 To define a tag and to specify the data to save in the tag, you can use the L_SetTag and L_GetTag functions.
 To load the tagged data from a file, you can use L_ReadFileTag or L_ReadFileTagMemory .To read all tags from an existing file, use L_ReadFileTags.
 When the data allocated by calling the L_ReadFileTags function are no longer needed it must be freed by calling L_FreeFileTags.
-To write tags to an existing file, or to change existing tags in a file, use L_WriteFileTag.
+To write tags to an existing file, or to change existing tags in a file, use L_WriteFileTag (TIFF only).
 To check whether a file format supports tags, use L_TagsSupported.

 Medical Web Viewer .NET